Celebrating Christmas at Vatican | Christmas 2023

 Called Angelus, the papal blessing is usually delivered on a Sunday that includes a short speech and a series of prayers.
 The Angelus is designed to commemorate the mystery of the Incarnation and pay homage to Mary’s role in salvation history.
 It’s usually accompanied by the ringing of the Angelus bell which serves as a call to prayer and to spread goodwill to everyone.

-A. You can explore the beautiful country, its artsy streets, the picturesque Christmas tree and nativity scene, pretty markets and of course, experience the popular Christmas Mass from Peter's Square.
+You can explore the beautiful country, its artsy streets, the picturesque Christmas tree and nativity scene, pretty markets and of course, experience the popular Christmas Mass from St. Peter's Square.